dubuntu13/monitoring-stack-zbx-pro-grf/README.md

 Ansible Describe:

->In the "./ansible" directory you can use anything to install as like as Zabbix-Agent, Pushgateway & Node_exporter on you production.
+>In the "./ansible" directory you can use anything to install as like as Zabbix-Agent, Pushgateway & Node_exporter on you production, These are has their own repository that I keep updating them in pul them here.
+Iam try to keep compatible the project.